zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

            ViewModel="{ViewModel Name=MyResourceViewModel, Module=./AssetViewModels/MyResourceViewModel}">
 ```

-#### Adding a 'getMenuConfig' method on the AssetViewModel
+### Add a getMenuConfig method

+The next step in creating a ResourceMenu is to add a `getMenuConfig` method to the `AssetViewModel`.

-The method must be called 'getMenuConfig' and must follow the signature below, see [Resource Menu APIs][resourcemenuapis] for a full list of the APIs and interfaces.
+The method is named `getMenuConfig` and uses the following signature.
+For a full list of the APIs and interfaces, see [portalfx-resourcemenu-api.md](portalfx-resourcemenu-api.md).

 ```ts
 public getMenuConfig(resourceInfo: MsPortalFx.Assets.ResourceInformation): MsPortalFx.Base.PromiseV<MsPortalFx.Assets.ResourceMenuConfig> {